parappayo/book-notes/README.md

 * Modern C++ Programming with Test-Driven Development
 * Practical Common Lisp
 * Absolute OpenBSD
+* Game Engine Architecture
+* The Elements of Computer Systems

+## You May Question My Sanity

+* D&D Rules Cyclopedia
 * lex & yacc
 * Expert C Programming: Deep C Secrets
+* How Not to Program in C++
 * The Definitive Guide to the Windows Installer